wcgordon1/lamplighter/manuscript/publish/ch9_River_Teeth.md

 "I've got him," Rooke said, and Ivy heard him take a deep breath before stepping up onto the railing's lower crossbar to get better leverage.

-She knew what that cost him—putting himself in the position he most feared, balanced over water with the responsibility for another person's safety.
+She knew what that cost him; putting himself in the position he most feared, balanced over water with the responsibility for another person's safety.
 But he moved with steady determination, getting a solid grip on the teenager's shirt and speaking to him in low, calm tones.

 "Easy there.
 Nothing down there worth seeing.
 Concert's up here with the rest of us."